Erick McIntosh

-Erick McIntosh (born May 27, 1987) is an American football defensive back for the San Antonio Gunslingers.
+Erick McIntosh (born May 27, 1987) is an American professional football defensive back for the Colorado Spartans of the National Arena League (NAL).
 He played college football at Florida Atlantic University.
-He has also been a member of the Tampa Bay Storm, Orlando Predators, Iowa Barnstormers and Jacksonville Sharks.
+He has also been a member of the Tampa Bay Storm, Orlando Predators, Iowa Barnstormers, Jacksonville Sharks, Albany Empire, West Virginia Roughriders, San Antonio Gunslingers, Louisiana VooDoo, and Salina Liberty.

-Early years
+Early life

 McIntosh played high school football at Lehigh Senior High School in Lehigh Acres, Florida.
 He recorded 62 tackles and an interception his senior year.

 College career

 McIntosh played for the Florida Atlantic Owls from 2005 to 2009.
 He was redshirted in 2005.
 He started four games and compiled 53 tackles his senior season.

 Professional career

-Tampa Bay Storm

-McIntosh signed with the Tampa Bay Storm on May 26, 2010 after going undrafted in the 2010 NFL Draft.
+McIntosh signed with the Tampa Bay Storm on May 26, 2010, after going undrafted in the 2010 NFL draft.
 He recorded 40 tackles and two interceptions his rookie year in 2010.
 He led the Storm in tackles with 102 and tied for the team-lead with four interceptions in 2011.
 McIntosh accumulated 72.5 tackles and two interceptions in 2012.